microsoft/Qcodes/CONTRIBUTING.md

 ### Setup

-- Clone and register the package for development as described in [README.md#installation]
+- Clone and register the package for development as described in the [README](README.md#installation)

 ### Running Tests

-The core test runner is in `qcodes/test.py:
+The core test runner is in `qcodes/test.py`:
 ```
 python qcodes/test.py
-# optional extra verbosity
+# optional extra verbosity and fail fast
-python qcodes/test.py -v
+python qcodes/test.py -v -f
 ```
 You should see output that looks something like this:
 ```